In this post, we’ll look at:

 - lose excess fat, giving you a leaner frame.

-- Improve running economy.
+- Improve the running economy.
 Meaning, you spend less energy doing the same workout.

 - Maintain good and more efficient running form which is one of the key factors of improving performance.